Majuro: Geography

+Majuro Atoll consists of over 60 islands, three of which are larger than 0.5 km2.
 At the western end of the atoll, about 30 mi from Delap-Uliga-Djarrit (DUD) by road, is the island community of Laura, an expanding residential area with a popular beach.
 Laura has the highest elevation point on the atoll, estimated at less than 3 m above sea level.
 Djarrit is mostly residential.